-The Holder of any Administrative Claim that is incurred, accrued or in existence prior to the Effective Date, other than (a) a Fee Claim, (b) an Allowed Administrative Claim, or (c) a liability in the Ordinary Course of Business must file with the Bankruptcy Court and serve on all parties required to receive such notice a request for the allowance of such Administrative Claim on or before thirty (30) days after the Effective Date.
-Such request must include at a minimum (a) the name of the Holder of the Claim, (b) the amount of the Claim, and (c) the basis of the Claim.
+The Holder of any Administrative Claim that is incurred, accrued or in existence prior to the Effective Date, other than (i) a Fee Claim, (ii) an Allowed Administrative Claim, or (iii) a liability in the Ordinary Course of Business must file with the Bankruptcy Court and serve on all parties required to receive such notice a request for the allowance of such Administrative Claim on or before thirty (30) days after the Effective Date.
+Such request must include at a minimum (i) the name of the Holder of the Claim, (ii) the amount of the Claim, and (iii) the basis of the Claim.
 Failure to timely and properly file and serve the request required under Section 2.01(a) of the Plan may result in the Administrative Claim being forever barred and discharged.
-Objections to such requests must be filed and served pursuant to the Bankruptcy Rules on the requesting party and the Reorganized Debtors within thirty (30) days after the filing of the applicable request for payment of an Administrative Claim.
+Objections to such requests must be filed and served pursuant to the Bankruptcy Rules on the requesting party, the Plan Administrator, and the Liquidating Debtors within thirty (30) days after the filing of the applicable request for payment of an Administrative Claim.

-Any Person who holds or asserts an Administrative Claim that is a Fee Claim shall be required to file with the Bankruptcy Court and serve on all parties required to receive such notice a Fee Application within thirty (30) days after the Effective Date.
-The Russell Funds shall have standing to assert the Russell Funds Fee Claim as an Administrative Claim allocated to SC Holdings and shall be permitted to file a Fee Application in accordance with Section 2.01(b) of the Plan.
-The Russell Funds are, and shall be deemed, qualified applicants under Section 503(b)(3)(D) of the Bankruptcy Code with respect to any Fee Application for payment of the Russell Funds Fee Claim as an Administrative Claim allocated to SC Holdings.
+Any Person who holds or asserts an Administrative Claim that is a Fee Claim shall be required to file with the Bankruptcy Court and serve on all parties required to receive such notice (including without limitation the Plan Administrator) a Fee Application within thirty (30) days after the Effective Date.
 Failure to timely and properly file and serve a Fee Application as required under this Section may result in the Fee Claim being forever barred and discharged.
 No Fee Claim will be deemed Allowed until an order allowing the Fee Claim becomes a Final Order.
-Objections to Fee Applications must be filed and served pursuant to the Bankruptcy Rules on the Reorganized Debtors and the Person to whose application the objections are filed within thirty (30) days after the filing of the Fee Application subject to objection.
+Objections to Fee Applications must be filed and served pursuant to the Bankruptcy Rules on the Liquidating Debtors, the Plan Administrator, and the Person to whose application the objections are filed within thirty (30) days after the filing of the Fee Application subject to objection.
 No hearing may be held on a Fee Application until the foregoing objection period has expired.